LordMurasama/IRL-Android-Windows/README.md

 - **Windows** as Home PC

 > [!NOTE]
-> There are completely "free" methods, but they need more technical expertise and if wrongly configured could be a security risk for your Home PC.
+> There are completely "free" methods, but they require more technical expertise and if wrongly configured, could be a security risk for your Home PC.
-> With this Method you don't open up purposely any holes in your Security. *(No fixed IP | No Port Forwarding | No Firewall Changes)*.
+> With this method, you don't purposely open any holes in your network and system security. *(No fixed IP | No Port Forwarding | No Firewall Changes)*.
 > Additional security/privacy details here: (https://techdump.murasama.net/2024/06/30/naginreeds-moblin-to-twitch-guide/#security-and-privacy)

 ---